RaphanW/raidadvice/content/about.md

 Technical Details
 ===============
 I originally built this site with [Wordpress](https://wordpress.org/) and hosted it on Digital Ocean.
-In August of 2020, I pulled the content with [blog2md](https://github.com/palaniraja/blog2md), and re-built the site with [Hugo](https://gohugo.io/) and host it on [Github Pages](https://pages.github.com/).
+In August of 2020, I pulled the content with [blog2md](https://github.com/palaniraja/blog2md), and re-built the site with [Hugo](https://gohugo.io/) and hosted it on [Github Pages](https://pages.github.com/).

 Raphan's WoW raiding history